Paisano’s, the local pizza, pasta and sandwich chain, is coming to the ground floor of the recently-built apartment complex at 2201 N. Pershing Drive.

 Smoke could be seen and smelled from the Clarendon area, readers told ARLnow.com via Twitter.

 Nobody was injured in the blaze, according to Arlington County Fire Department spokesman Capt.
 Gregg Karl.
-The Red Cross is on scene, assisting the two adults and two children who lived in the house.
+The Red Cross is on scene, assisting the two adults and one child who lived in the house.

 A 12-year-old boy was at home the time of the fire and managed to escape unscathed, Karl said.
 Two cats were also inside the house.
-One survived and the other died, we’re told.
+One escaped unharmed and the other was later found injured inside the house, we’re told.

 Politico May Leave Rosslyn — The offices of the Capitol Hill publication Politico will likely move from Rosslyn to some place closer to the Hill.
 The expected move was announced at a staff meeting, which also discussed the pending sale of TV station ABC 7, also located in Rosslyn.
 [DCRTV]